AgentA12/Regex_Guide/Develop/gist-template.md

 Above is a Regular Expression or Regex for short.
 This perticular Regex finds or "validates" a email.
 Regex's are very useful in validating and extracting strings of text.
 In this guide I will explain how they work and what regular expressions are all about.

-Regular Expressions use what are called tokens to denote meaning and each token has a perticular use.
-Every Regex starts and ends with a forward slash.
+To start, regular Expressions use what are called tokens to denote meaning and each token has a perticular use.
+Every Regex starts and ends with a forward slash /.
 Lets look at an example,

 This is a Regex.